jmvlangen/modular-method-package/database/Dieulefait-Urroz-2009.rst

 ------------------------

-In this case only the way to determine whether the corresponding galois representation is different.
+In this case only the way to determine whether the corresponding galois representation can be eliminated is different.
 We thus get the same newforms.

 ::